gsa-oes/office-of-evaluation-sciences/_projects/2503-increasing-small-manufacturer-competitiveness.md

 Among the 32,759 federal buyers in our sample, only 238 (0.73%) clicked on the interest form.
 As shown in Figure 1, the federal buyers who received an email with an updated capabilities statement had a click rate of 0.65% compared to 0.80% of those shown an original capabilities statement.
 This represents a statistically insignificant decrease in click rates of 0.15 percentage points among federal buyers shown an updated capabilities statement (p = 0.115, 95% CI [-0.33, 0.04]).

-Form submission rates were lower than click rates, with only 14 buyers (0.04%) ultimately submitting the interest form.
-As shown in Figure 2, 0.024% of federal buyers shown an updated capabilities statement submitted the form compared to 0.061% who were shown an original capabilities statement, a non-significant difference of -0.037 percentage points (p = 0.108, 95% CI [-0.082, 0.008]).

 <b>Figure 1</b>
 <br>
 <i>The Updated Capabilities Statement (Received Updated CS) Had No Effect On The Number Of Federal Buyers Who Clicked To View The Interest Form</i>
 <img src="{{ '/assets/img/project-images/2503-fig1.svg' | prepend: site.baseurl }}" alt="The Updated Capabilities Statement (Received Updated CS) Had No Effect On The Number Of Federal Buyers Who Clicked To View The Interest Form" width="800">

+Form submission rates were lower than click rates, with only 14 buyers (0.04%) ultimately submitting the interest form.
+As shown in Figure 2, 0.024% of federal buyers shown an updated capabilities statement submitted the form compared to 0.061% who were shown an original capabilities statement, a non-significant difference of -0.037 percentage points (p = 0.108, 95% CI [-0.082, 0.008]).

 <b>Figure 2</b>
 <br>
 <i>The Updated Capabilities Statement (Received Updated CS) Had No Effect On The Number Of Federal Buyers Who Submitted The Interest Form To Receive Additional Information About The Firm</i>
 <img src="{{ '/assets/img/project-images/2503-fig2.svg' | prepend: site.baseurl }}" alt="The Updated Capabilities Statement (Received Updated CS) Had No Effect On The Number Of Federal Buyers Who Submitted The Interest Form To Receive Additional Information About The Firm" width="800">

-In exploratory analysis, we considered several subgroup analyses, but we only observed differential engagement rates among buyers who received the original capabilities statement.
-Specifically, significantly lower click rates were observed for: (1) buyers whose posted opportunities matched to the firm’s primary NAICS (compared to non-matched); (2) buyers who had posted an opportunity in a manufacturing NAICS in which the firm works (compared to those who had not); and (3) buyers with a DoD email address (compared to those who did not have a DoD email address).
-Higher click rates were observed for buyers whose location matched that of the firm (compared to non-location-matched).
+In exploratory analysis, we considered several subgroup analyses.
+We only observed differential engagement rates among buyers who received the original capabilities statement.
+Specifically, higher click rates were observed for buyers whose location matched that of the firm (compared to non-location-matched).
+Significantly lower click rates were observed for: (1) buyers whose posted opportunities matched to the firm’s primary NAICS (compared to those whose posted opportunities did not match a firm’s primary NAICS); (2) buyers who had posted an opportunity in a manufacturing NAICS in which the firm works (compared to those who had not); and (3) buyers with a DoD email address (compared to those who did not have a DoD email address).

 Finally, we received “undeliverable” notices and particular auto-replies, suggesting that at least 4% of emails did not reach a buyer (for example, because the email address was no longer active or the recipient was no longer in their position).
 The true rate is likely higher.